AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

 ## Saving And Loading Weights From BaseWeightBlock Classes

-In order to save the weights, we first need to call the getWeightTensor() function on one of our weight blocks.
+In order to save the weights from BaseWeightBlock classes, we first need to call the getWeightTensor() function on one of our weight blocks.

 ```lua